 What To Do Instead: Flip this plan around and save first and then feel free to spend everything left in your checking account.
 If you read my post on automating, you will see how to set up this plan and you will be on the path to wealth.

-Or, you can just use a service like Digit (read my full review here) to save instead.
-Trust me, it’s how the rich save.
-By saving first, you guarantee you will save.
+Or, you can just use a free service like Qapital to save instead.
+By making saving a priority, you guarantee you will save.
 When you automate your savings, you will never notice the money “missing” from your checking account.

 4 Pieces Of Good Financial Advice